jiangsanity/cs4641-music-sentiment-analysis/index.md

 |:-----------:|:-------:|:--------:|:-------:|:-----:|:--------:|:-------:|:---:|:-----:|:----:|:--------:|:-------:|:------:|
 | Probability | 3.66e-5 | 1.53e-10 | 0.00334 | 0.059 | 2.36e-17 | 2.26e-8 | 0.2 | 0.052 | 0.68 | 5.18e-13 | 1.45e-7 | 0.0078 |

-This information is valuable to us because we believe songs can exemplify muliple emotions and it would make sense that one song could pertain to mutliple clusters.
+This information is valuable to us because we believe songs can exemplify multiple emotions and it would make sense that one song could pertain to multiple clusters.

 ## Unsupervised Learning Results and Conclusion
 GMM seems to provide the most promising clustering (especially energy vs valence) and would allow us to assign clusters to the following emotion circle.